Gabrielhephzibah/TopHeadlinesApp/README.md

 The app has the following structure
 * data: This package contains the model, remote and the repository
-* di: This package contains files responsible for dependencies injection
+* di: This package contains classes responsible for dependencies injection
 * ui: This package is responsible for the UI/View logic and implementation
-* utils: This package is responsible for files that are used across the application
+* utils: This package is responsible for classes that are used across the application
 * Gradle Scripts
     * These scripts are responsible for dependencies and plugins necessary for the project